Linda Crampton is a writer and experienced science teacher with an honors degree in biology. She enjoys writing about

 There is a controversy about the danger of mistletoe.
 Everyone agrees that the plant is poisonous, especially the berries, the potential seriousness of the poisoning is somewhat controversial.
 Surveys have shown that most people don't suffer serious consequences from mistletoe ingestion.
 However, it's important to realize that the results may have been different if the surveys had been done with people who had eaten a different species of mistletoe.
 In addition, individual responses to a toxin or to a specific concentration of the toxin may be different.

 Mistletoe is known to be toxic to dogs, cats, and horses as well as humans.
 In pets, mistletoe poisoning is occasionally fatal.
 Therefore the plant should be kept out of reach of both children and animals.
 A doctor or vet should be consulted if any of the plant is eaten.

-Dodder is the common name of a group of parasitic plants in the morning glory family.
-Dodder is sometimes known as Cuscuta, which is the first word in its scientific name.
+Dodder is the common name of a group of parasitic plants in the morning glory family, or the Convolvulaceae.
+It's sometimes known as Cuscuta, which is the first word in its scientific name.
 Multiple species exist in the genus.
 The one shown in the photo above is Cuscuta pentagona and is found in North America.
 The genus as a whole is said to be filiform, which means that its body resembles filament, thread, or yarn.
 It has a widespread distribution and is found in both temperate and tropical parts of the world.

 The stems of a dodder range from yellow to red in color.
 It may appear to have no leaves, but these are present in the form of tiny scales.
 The dodder stem wraps itself around the stem of its host in a spiral pattern and is sometimes known as strangleweed.
-Old names for the plant include devil's hair and devil's guts.
+Older names for the plant include devil's hair and devil's guts.
 The alternate names are understandable considering how much harm the plant can do.
 Dodder obtains its food from its host and can create serious infestations.